silentdiverchris/Archivist/README.md

 At two points in the process, namely when a zip archive is created and after copying it to an archive directory, the system can delete older generations of each file and so keep a specific number of them.

-To do this, set the AddVersionSuffix, RetainMinimumVersions, RetainMaximumVersions and RetainYoungerThanDays settings on the directory in question.
+To do this, set the RetainVersions and RetainYoungerThanDays settings on the directory in question.

-The RetainMinimumVersions and RetainMaximumVersions settings define how many versions will be kept, limited by the RetainYoungerThanDays setting, which ensures that no file is deleted if it was last written to less than that number of days ago, regardless of the RetainMaximumVersions setting.
+The RetainVersions setting define how many versions will be kept, limited by the RetainYoungerThanDays setting, which ensures that no file is deleted if it was last written to less than that number of days ago, regardless of the RetainVersions setting.

 The RetainYoungerThanDays setting will not cause older files to be deleted, it only prevents younger files being deleted.